mldev0904/dance-studio-chatbot/README.md

 # 💃 Dance Studio Assistant

-A custom AI chatbot created to assist website visitors of **Fred Astaire Dance Studios – Shelton, CT**.
+A custom AI chatbot created to assist website visitors of **Dance Studios – Shelton, CT**.
 Built with [ChatGPTBuilder.com](https://chatgptbuilder.com), this assistant offers responsive, accurate, and brand-aligned support for all things ballroom dance.

 ---